-- A. Does the teacher have a current pesticide license? - B. Are the crops, products and services generated through the Agriculture Education program of a commercial nature (do they reflect crops, products and services produced in local businesses)?
+- A. Does the teacher have a current pesticide license? - B. Are the crops, products and services generated through the Agricultural Education program of a commercial nature (do they reflect crops, products and services produced in local businesses)?
 Does the teacher provide annual greenhouse/nursery crop schedule of what is grown in lab facilities? - C. Does the horticulture program have a Live Plant License from the Georgia Department of Agriculture? - D. Has the teacher passed Level 1 of GGIA Certification?
-Has the teacher had at least 5 students prepare and pass Jr. GGIA Certification every 5 years?